Thank you to everyone for an amazing

 taphole@htcnet.org

 Located 15 miles south of Monterey on Rt.
 607 (off Rt.
 220 on Big Valley Road,) sugar water is gathered with hundreds of buckets and miles of plastic tubing that funnel the sugar water into a piggyback evaporator.
 A rustic country store carries maple products, flour, honey, jellies, and baked goods.
 Food includes maple pit-cooked BBQ, Maple Doughnuts, and pork skins.
-Enjoy breakfast, lunch, and dinner with inside seating, vendors and crafts, free fishing pond for kids, and bluegrass music at noon on Saturdays.
+Enjoy breakfast with buckwheat cakes and pancakes, lunch, and dinner with inside seating, vendors and crafts, and bluegrass music at noon on Saturdays.
 Food options are available Fridays.
 There are indoor restrooms.
 Tour buses welcome.
 Wheelchair accessible.

-Food: Maple pit-cooked BBQ, Maple Doughnuts, pork skins, breakfast, lunch, and dinner
+Food: Maple pit-cooked BBQ, maple doughnuts, pork skins, breakfast, lunch, & dinner

 Owners: Mike Puffenbarger & family